Lip Balms & Treatments

 What is a tinted lip balm?

 Tinted lip balms deliver the healing and moisturizing treatments of color-free lip balms, while also providing your lips with a sheer wash of color.
 Just like your favorite lipsticks or lip glosses, tinted lip balms like the Hydrating Core Lip Shine come in a wide variety of shades, from mauve, rose and coral to deep red and berry.

 What does a lip scrub do?

 A lip scrub or lip exfoliator gently buffs away dry surface skin, leaving lips smoother and softer.
 Lip scrubs generally have a slightly gritty or sugary texture, which helps to lift off the dry skin.
 Lipsticks, lip liners and lip glosses all go on more evenly and look clearer and more consistent when lips are exfoliated first.
-What’s more, a lip exfoliator like the Cookies and Dreams Cookie Crumble Lip Exfoliator contains moisturizing and conditioning ingredients like vitamin E, shea butter, avocado oil, grapeseed oil and jojoba oil to leave lips feeling pillowy and conditioned.
+What’s more, a lip scrub like the Moisturizing Lip Exfoliator contains conditioning ingredients like vitamin E, shea butter, avocado oil, grapeseed oil and jojoba oil to leave lips feeling pillowy and conditioned.

 How do I use a lip scrub?

 Apply lip scrub before you put on your lipstick, lip liner or lip gloss.
 Swipe the scrub across your top and bottom lips.
 Use your index finger to work the scrub into your lips.
 Gently remove the scrub with a damp cotton pad until there’s no trace remaining on your lips.
 Once your lips are dry, proceed with your lip color.